fastrgv/AdaGate/README.md

 ## AdaGate Game Features

 * Works on PCs or laptops running Windows, OSX or GNU/Linux.
-And if GNAT is installed you can rebuild it yourself!
+And if Ada is installed you can rebuild it yourself!
 But first try the binaries that are delivered for all platforms.

 * Full source is provided.